ga-dc/js1/04-11-ajax-and-apis/readme.md

 <a name = "lab2"></a>
 ## Open Weather Map: Independent Practice (30 min)

-> Note: the following exercise is fairly challenging--if there's not enough time for students to complete the exercise in class, you can have them start it in class and complete it as homework.

 Let's bring it all together.
 Open the [main.js](starter-code/jquery_ajax/main.js) file.
 We will talk with a weather API, and retrieve weather information.
 Thus